-Figure ##.
-Relationship between single grab samples collected by Baylor in April (upper panel) and June (lower panel) 2014 to mean TP over 1-2 years prior to the Baylor samples from intensive sites monitored by the Oklahoma Conservation Commission (OCC), Oklahoma Water Resources Board (OWRB), and the University of Arkansas (UA).
+Figure 3.
+Relationship between single grab samples collected by Baylor during base flow in April (upper panel) and June (lower panel) 2014 to mean TP over 1-2 years prior to the Baylor samples from intensive sites (i.e., samples collected at any flow, including storm flows) monitored by the Oklahoma Conservation Commission (OCC), Oklahoma Water Resources Board (OWRB), and the University of Arkansas (UA).

-Figure ##.
+Figure 4.
 The relationship between geometric and arithmetic mean total phosphorus concentrations from the 35 study sites from April 2014 through April 2016 (n=13).

-Figure ##.
+Figure 5.
 Examples of the two different ways total phosphorus was related to biological response variables.
 This example is based on a 6 month mean TP.
 In the top row, each dot represents the "instantaneous" set of values of benthic chlorophyll-a measured on each of the events, and the red line represents the time interval (duration) over which TP was averaged prior to relating to these instantaneous measures of chlorophyll-a.
 In the bottom row, the blue bars represent the time interval used to calculate the "mean" set of response values of benthic chlorophyll-a, which matches the same set of data used to calculate the mean TP.